| F.assign.1dim | R Documentation |

 contribute to sampling proportions.
 Thus, fish for which either or

-are recorded, but for which variable
+both of FinalRun and lifeStage are recorded, but for which variable

-, are excluded.
+RandomSelection equals "No", are excluded.

-loops individually over each unique level found in
+Function F.assign.1dim loops individually over each unique level found in

-variable.
+the present.var variable.
 Within each level, trap occasions, as

-, are examined one-by-one in order
+determined by variable trapVisitID, are examined one-by-one in order

 to estimate relative frequencies of levels in the absent.var

-variable, following the exclusion of those recorded as "Unassigned"
+variable, following the exclusion of those recorded as "Unassigned".

 In this way, an estimate of the relative frequencies of the

-, given the level of the present.var
+absent.var, given the level of the present.var and the

-, is obtained.
+provided trapVisitID, is obtained.

 Estimation of the underlying frequency distribution in a trapVisitID